danintexas/AutomationFramework/README.md

 If you want to just run a test just install .NET Core 2.2 and run through command line use the following in the solution folder:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`dotnet test`

-## From its initial design this Kindergarten was designed to do two things:
+## From its initial design this .NET Framework was designed to do two things:
 1. Help bring manual Q/A engineers up into the Automation world quickly while not needing full development skills and knowledge allowing them to ease into an automation role.
 2. Allow nearly anyone to quickly develop Web Automation tests without the Framework getting in the way.